Songs from the Laundry Room

 Songs from the Laundry Room is an EP by American rock band Foo Fighters, released exclusively for Record Store Day 2015.
-This EP and the Foo Fighters album are the two Foo Fighters releases upon which Dave Grohl plays all the instruments.
+The songs were recorded by Dave Grohl during his time with Nirvana.
+As with the album Foo Fighters, Grohl plays all the instruments.

 Release

 Released exclusively for Record Store Day 2015, just 4,000 copies were made available of the 10" vinyl, which includes two demo versions of songs from the band's debut album Foo Fighters, a cover song, and a previously unreleased song, titled "Empty Handed".

 Re-release

-On September 11, 2015 it was announced that Foo Fighters intended to re-release their rare Songs From the Laundry Room EP as a mainstream release.
+On September 11, 2015, it was announced that Foo Fighters intended to re-release their rare Songs From the Laundry Room EP as a mainstream release.
 Later the same day, the EP became available digitally.

 Track listing

 All songs written and composed by Dave Grohl, except "Kids in America" by Marty and Ricky Wilde.